LordUbuntu/LordUbuntu/README.md

-- 🤝 Hi, I’m @LordUbuntu
+- 🤝 Hi, I’m @LordUbuntu.
+I'm a Computer Alchemist ⚗️
 - 👁️ I’m interested in Computer Science, Music, People, and a lot more!
-- ⚗️ I’m currently learning Bioinformatics and Calculus.
+- 📖 I’m currently learning Bioinformatics and Calculus.
 - 🔩 I’m looking to collaborate on anything interesting!
 - 📫 Reach me by email (just don't spam).

-I've got some cool projects you should check out here.
-I'm going to add some more nicities to this README.md later!
+Check out my repos!
+You might find something cool 😉

 <!---